 Public Comment Exceptions

 Council Briefing Meetings, Special Full Council Meetings and Quasi-Judicial Proceedings

 City Council Rules do not allow for public comment at Special Full Council and Council Briefing meetings.

 City Council Rules prohibit public comment on proposals subject to quasi-judicial proceedings.

 Requests for Accommodations

 City Hall and the City Council Chamber are ADA accessible.

 For detailed information and to request accommodations, please see Accessibility and Requests for Accommodations.

 As a courtesy to others, please silence your phone and refrain from distracting or disruptive conduct.

-The City Rules of Conduct regarding City Buildings and Premises are available at the City Hall lobby security desk, second floor reception, and at the City Clerk's Office on the third floor.
+The City Rules of Conduct regarding City Buildings and Premises (Rule 05-02 and Rule 06-03) are available at the City Hall lobby security desk, second floor reception, and at the City Clerk's Office on the third floor.